ktsu-dev/Extensions/README.md

 - **Collection Extensions**
   - `AddMany`: Adds items from an enumerable to a collection.
+  - `AnyNull`: Checks if the collection contains any null items.
+  - `ToStringCollection`: Converts a collection to a collection of strings, handling null items according to the specified behavior.
+  - `WriteItemsToConsole`: Writes the items of the collection to the console, skipping null items.

 - **Dictionary Extensions**
   - `GetOrCreate`: Gets the value associated with the specified key or creates a new value if the key does not exist.